solidjs/solid/README.md

 );
 ```

 Since the all nodes from JSX are actual DOM nodes the only responsibility of top level Templates/Components is appending to the DOM.
-Since contexts/lifecycle management is independent of code modularization through registering event handlers Solid Templates are sufficient as is to act as Components, or Solid fits easily into other Component structures like Web Components.
+Since change management is independent of code modularization, Solid Templates are sufficient as is to act as Components, or Solid fits easily into other Component structures like Web Components.

 ```jsx
 import { createState, createRoot } from 'solid-js'